watusiyaaa/v-bot/README.md

 CMD's so far (slash and prefix both works)
 - greet (for testing the verification success embed) = ADMIN ONLY
 - avatar (getting the user's avatar)
-- PREFIX ONLY: .rr make (creating an reaction role)
+- PREFIX ONLY: .rr make (creating an reaction role) = ADMIN ONLY
+- PREFIX ONLY: .songnotes/.sn <group> (song notes and duration infos)

 type only cmd
 - reqs (just in case someone wants to ask for requirements again even after they got verified)